Home » Can We Teach All Children to Read and Spell?

 Word Calling / Barking at Print:

 There is a widely circulated myth that too much emphasis on decoding through phonics causes children to ‘bark at print’ but, as Prof. Stanovich explains, ”There is no research evidence indicating that decoding a known word into a phonological form often takes place without meaning extraction.
-To the contrary, a substantial body of evidence indicates that even for young children, word recognition automatically leads to meaning activation…when the meaning of the word is adequately established in memory
+To the contrary, a substantial body of evidence indicates that even for young children, word recognition automatically leads to meaning activation…when the meaning of the word is adequately established in memory.”

 (K. Stanovich.
-Progress in Understanding Reading.
-Romance and Reality p395 https://www.dyslexics.org.uk/wp-content/uploads/2023/09/RRF-50.-Extracts-from-Romancereality.-Stanovich.pdf)
+Extracts from Romance and Reality. https://www.dyslexics.org.uk/wp-content/uploads/2023/09/RRF-50.-Extracts-from-Romancereality.-Stanovich.pdf)

 ”Experienced practitioners and teachers point out that, in the course of phonics teaching, as children ‘start to get the hang of it’, they begin to self-teach and ‘need to read a lot to consolidate their skills’, that is, to develop effortless reading and focus more and more on comprehending the text.
 At this point, children may appear, some would say, to be ‘barking at print’ without fully understanding what they are reading.
 Although this is often levelled as a criticism of phonic work, such behaviour is usually transitional as children hone their phonic skills.
 Given that even skilled adult readers may find themselves ‘barking at print’ when they are faced at times with unfamiliar text, it is hardly surprising that children may do so in the early stages of reading.”
+(Rose.
+2006. para 49)

 Parents, Poverty and Reading: